 The ADA has also responded to a city request for information regarding a $600,000 loan from the city to the ADA.
 In a 2011 audit, the loan is listed for park improvements and matures on demand.
 Spohn said the loan was made in 2008.
 Love said information requested is to clarify some issues.

-Page 3 of 3 - No payments have been made on the loan and Spohn said the agreement, as it was structured, would not require repayment until the ADA issued new TIFF bonds.
+No payments have been made on the loan and Spohn said the agreement, as it was structured, would not require repayment until the ADA issued new TIFF bonds.
 No bonds have been issued since the loan was made.